bodrick/awesome/README.md

 *   [rodber/chevereto-free](https://github.com/rodber/chevereto-free) - Self-hosted Image Hosting solution, your own Flickr/imgur alternative with your rules.
 *   [tecnickcom/tcexam](https://github.com/tecnickcom/tcexam) - TCExam is a CBA (Computer-Based Assessment) system (e-exam, CBT - Computer Based Testing) for universities, schools and companies, that enables educators and trainers to author, schedule, deliver, and report on surveys, quizzes, tests and exams.
 *   [pagekit/pagekit](https://github.com/pagekit/pagekit) - Pagekit CMS
-*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+*   [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
-We love Pull Requests!
+Liberating Web Analytics.
+Star us on Github? +1.
+And we love Pull Requests!
 *   [picocms/Pico](https://github.com/picocms/Pico) - Pico is a stupidly simple, blazing fast, flat file CMS.
 *   [shabeer-ali-m/jPut](https://github.com/shabeer-ali-m/jPut) - jPut is a small jquey plugin which you can put your JSON as customized HTML format easily.It supports loading JSON via ajax.
 *   [nZEDb/nZEDb](https://github.com/nZEDb/nZEDb) - nZEDb - a fork of nnplus(2011) | NNTP / Usenet / Newsgroup indexer.